Brian D. Colwell

 Does Faith Lead To Social Norms?

-Posted on June 1, 2025June 1, 2025 by Brian Colwell
+Posted on June 1, 2025June 24, 2025 by Brian Colwell

 “Social capital differs from other forms of human capital insofar as it is usually created and transmitted through cultural mechanisms like religion, tradition, or historical habit.” – Francis Fukuyama.

 While virtues and values regulate the behaviors of the individual, norms regulate the behaviors of the group and combine to form a group’s culture.
 Social norms are the shared standards that organize group interactions, increase predictability, and enhance solidarity.
-Since we know from the above that faith does lead to solidarity, we can reason that the practice of faith in a group does lead to shared standards and group culture, or norms, as well.
+Since we know that faith does lead to solidarity, we can reason that the practice of faith in a group does lead to shared standards and group culture, or norms, as well.

 Social scientists recognize that religion exists as an organized and integrated set of beliefs, behaviors, and norms centered on basic social needs and values.
 No one can rationally argue that faith does not support the development of group norms.